PX4/PX4-user_guide/en/config/flight_mode.md

    > **Tip** If the screen opens in *Single Channel Mode* click the **Use Multi Channel Mode Selection** button to change screen.

-1. Select the modes you want to assign to your switches and select the associated channel (selected modes will *move* in the UI to be grouped by channel).
+1. Select the modes you want to assign to your switches and select the associated channel (selected modes will *move* in the user interface to be grouped by channel).
    There are a number of complications on the mode to channel assignments:
    * Some modes will have a grayed out channel selector because they cannot be disabled and you cannot directly set the value.
 For example:
      * *Mission* mode - Has the same channel number as *Hold* (if it is defined), or otherwise the same channel as *Stabilized/Main* mode.